Challenge and change the future of healthcare with the Graduate Diploma in Healthcare Innovations

-In this program you will develop skills in design thinking, health systems, how to broker knowledge and problem solve to help you apply evidence to your deepening knowledge of health, healthcare and organisational behaviour.
-This will enable you to innovate, influence, and translate research and technology to be able to meet the 21st-century health care needs of the Australian population.
+Bond University’s Graduate Diploma in Healthcare Innovations will develop students’ skills in design thinking, understanding of health systems and evidence-based practice to deepen their knowledge of healthcare and organisational behaviour.
+This will enable students to innovate, influence and translate research and technology to address 21st-century health care needs.
 Show more

 |Duration||2 semesters (8 months)|

 |Study area||Health Sciences, Medicine|

 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: [email protected]|